 - Assess whether the organization is culturally sensitive and understands the social dynamics of the local community.
-This ensures respectful and effective engagement. - Ensure the organization is committed to inclusivity and diversity in both its internal operations and external programs.
+This ensures respectful and effective engagement. - Ensure the organization is committed to social impact in both its internal operations and external programs.

 Media and Public Perception: